Highlights from the Ratings and Financial Report for Translate Bio Inc. (TBIO)

-Translate Bio Inc. (NASDAQ:TBIO) went up by 5.47% from its latest closing price compared to the recent 1-year high of $34.64.
-The company’s stock price has collected 16.52% of gains in the last five trading sessions.
-Press Release reported on 04/07/21 that Translate Bio Reports Inducement Grants under Nasdaq Listing Rule 5635(c)(4)
+Translate Bio Inc. (NASDAQ:TBIO) went up by 2.86% from its latest closing price compared to the recent 1-year high of $34.64.
+The company’s stock price has collected 13.55% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Translate Bio Reports Inducement Grants under Nasdaq Listing Rule 5635(c)(4)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.